-The external factors that can influence to change energy supplier are shown in Figure 47 real-time consumption feedback on your smartphone
+The external factors that can influence to change energy supplier are shown in Figure 47

 Figure 47.
 What can influence you to change your energy supply at your building?
 (Please, tick as many as you would like)

 5.4.2 Interests toward energy consumption/production optimization